flaviut/nim-by-example/content/content/variables/type_casting_inference.md

 typeinference.nim(6, 4) Error: type mismatch: got (string) but expected 'int'
 ```

 You may optionally specify the type after a colon (`:`).
-In some cases the compiler will expect you to explicitly cast types, for which two ways are available:
+In some cases the compiler will expect you to explicitly cast types, for which multiple ways are available:

  - type conversion, whose safety checked by the compiler
  - the `cast` keyword, which is unsafe and should be used only where you know what you are doing, such as in interfacing with C